Salt Mines & Moray

 We also will be able to see the actual harvesting of the salt by local families, each of whom controls a half dozen or so of the pools, of which there are hundreds in total.
 We can go down into the pans itself and taste a little of the salt or even buy a small souvenir bag !

 After our visit, we have one final stretch of mountain biking singletrack before ending down at the Urubamba river, the same river that goes through the base of Machu Picchu before eventually making its way out to the Amazon jungle and Atlantic Ocean.
 We load the mountain bikes on the vehicle and head back to Ollantaytambo, or we can also help you get transportation (about $25) to go straight back to Cusco.
 This ride makes an ideal half day excursion before taking the train to Machu Picchu from Ollantaytambo; also many of our guests do this trip on their way back to Cusco.

 This tour requires basic off-road experience at a minimum, and includes all vehicle transportation, FREE rental of full suspension mountain bike with hydraulic disc brakes, helmet, gloves, and professional guide, plus a bottle of water and a snack.
 Entrance to official sites not included.
-The cost of the trip is $99 per person with a minimum of two people.
-Sorry but we do not accept credit cards, we accept either dollars or Peruvian soles.
+The cost of the trip is $109 per person with a minimum of two people. (ask us about discounts available for when we have 4 or more people going out that day !)
 Salt Mine entrance fee is only $3, however Moray is now charging a fee of $25 to enter or it is included FREE if you have either the full or partial Boleto Turisto